 The Grier Trio consists of Savitri (violin) and Indira (cello) playing with their father, Francis Grier (piano).
-They have played at St John's, Smith Square and at the Fairfield Halls, Croydon, as well as in the Blackheath Halls concert series, and they regularly perform at St Mary's, Perivale.
+They have played at St John's, Smith Square and at the Fairfield Halls, Croydon, as well as in the Blackheath Halls concert series, and they regularly perform at St Mary's, Perivale and at Bob Boas' concert series.
 In 2016 they played at All Souls, Oxford, and in the Holywell Music Room for the Oxford Chamber Music Society.
 In 2017 they performed the Beethoven Triple Concerto in the Chapel of King's College, Cambridge, with the Cambridge University Chamber Orchestra directed by Stephen Cleobury.

 Indira is currently studying with Alexander Chaushian.
 Previously she was taught by Melissa Phelps and then by Troels Svane at the Musikhochschule Luebeck.
-Indira has twice been awarded the Junior Guilhermina Suggia Gift (2010 & 2012), and has been a prize-winner at the 2012 Bromsgrove International Young Musicians Platform, the 2014 Tunbridge Wells International Young Concert Artists Competition and the 2016 Royal Over-seas League Competition.
-Indira has performed across the UK and in Germany, Switzerland and Italy and has participated in masterclasses such as the Schleswig-Holstein Festival with Frans Helmerson, and IMS Prussia Cove.
-She read English Literature at UCL, and started her Masters at the Royal College of Music in September 2017 where she has been awarded the Hargreaves and Ball Trust scholarship.
+In 2018, Indira won the Royal College of Music Concerto Competition performing the Elgar Cello Concerto.
+She has twice been awarded the Junior Guilhermina Suggia Gift (2010 & 2012), and has been a prize-winner at the 2012 Bromsgrove International Young Musicians Platform, the 2014 Tunbridge Wells International Young Concert Artists Competition and the 2016 Royal Over-seas League Competition.
+Indira has performed across the UK and in Germany, Switzerland and Italy and has participated in masterclasses such as Accademia Chigiana Siena with David Geringas, Schleswig-Holstein Festival with Frans Helmerson, and IMS Prussia Cove.
+She read English Literature at UCL, and started her Masters at the Royal College of Music in September 2017 where she is an RCM Scholar.
 Indira is grateful for the support of the Countess of Munster Musical Trust.
-In November 2018 Indira will be performing the Elgar Cello Concerto with the Royal College of Music Symphony Orchestra, having won first prize in the RCM Concerto Competition.

 Francis Grier used to be organist of Christ Church Cathedral, Oxford, and gave the first ever Prom concert given over to a solo performer in 1985.
 He is now a psychoanalyst and composer.
 In 2006 his Passion, commissioned by the BBC and VocalEssence in Minneapolis was described by the Independent as “a work of vital attack, shivering beauty and compelling power...”, and by the Minneapolis Star Tribune as “a modern masterpiece.”
 He was awarded a British Composer Award for his Missa Brevis (2011) for St Paul's Cathedral.
 As a chamber music pianist he has recorded with Joshua Bell and Steven Isserlis, and has performed with Colin Carr, Louise Williams and Andrew Marriner – as well as with his daughters.
-In June 2018 the Choir of King's College Cambridge will be digitally releasing Lit by Holy Fire; in September a CD of his organ music performed by Tom Winpenny at St Albans Abbey will be released.
+In June 2018 the Choir of King's College Cambridge digitally released Lit by Holy Fire; in September a CD was released of his organ music performed by Tom Winpenny at St Albans Abbey.
 His new oratorio Before All Worlds will be performed by the BBC Singers in November 2019.